 What Is The Most Common Delivery Method of a Ransomware Attack?

-More than 90% of ransomware attacks are delivered by email phishing.
+The most common point of delivery for ransomware is by email phishing.
 Other delivery methods include weak passwords and access management, report clickbait, malicious websites and lost/stolen user credentials.
+However, according to the Global Threat Intelligence Report, methods around ransomware are evolving beyond encryption, incorporating new tactics and technologies like AI.

 What Is The Cost of a Ransomware Attack?

-Ransomware attacks can be financially devastating to businesses, and the cost will vary depending on the threat actor but on average could cost $4.54 million.
-In the Who’s Who In Ransomware Report from Cybersecurity Ventures it is predicted that by 2031, ransomware could cost victims $265 billion annually.
+Ransomware attacks can be financially devastating to businesses, the cost will vary depending on the threat actor but according to IBM’s 2024 Cost of a Data Breach Report, ransomware attacks were reaching an average of $4.91 million.
+In the Who’s Who In Ransomware Report from Cybersecurity Ventures, it is predicted that by 2031 ransomware could cost victims $265 billion annually.

 What Are The Five Stages of a Ransomware Attack?

-There are many ways you can protect your organization against ransomware attacks including:
+There are many ways you can protect your organization against ransomware attacks, but these are a few steps organization can take to manage the risk:

 While taking these steps may not protect you 100%, they’ll go a long way to preventing, protecting and mitigating any ransomware threat in the foreseeable future.